 Key research areas:

-Political Ecology, resource rights, climate politics, negative emissions, Science and Technology Studies, state-making, politics of recognition
+Political Ecology, resource rights, climate politics, negative emissions, Science and Technology Studies, state-making, precarity, politics of recognition, landscape change, storytelling

 Displaying of publications.
 Sorted by year, then title.

 Inge-Merete Hougaard holds a PhD in Political Ecology from University of Copenhagen and has a background in International Development Studies and Public Administration.
-Her research takes point of departure in everyday politics of environmental goods and ‘bads’, trying to understand the local dynamics of resource access and use through wider political and economic structures.
+Her research takes point of departure in everyday politics of rights, access to and use of land and resources, including negotiations over nature and landscape values.